lucylow/bitmind-adk-agents/docs/IMPLEMENTATION_SUMMARY_DEFI.md

 ## 🙏 Acknowledgments

-Built with dedication for the Stacks Vibe Coding Hackathon 2025.
+Built with dedication using ADK-TS and IQ AI.

 **Technologies Used:**
 - **Blockchain:** Stacks, Bitcoin, Clarity